Azure/c-build-tools/pipeline_templates/README.md

 ## Templates

 - start_logman.yml
   - Starts the logman tracing on the machine.
-By default includes only the provider `DAD29F36-0A48-4DEF-9D50-8EF9036B92B4`, but this may be overridden by a providers.txt file specified in parameter `providers_file`
+  - By default includes only the provider `DAD29F36-0A48-4DEF-9D50-8EF9036B92B4`, but this may be overridden by a providers.txt file specified in parameter `providers_file`.
+  - Requires the path to this repository root.
 - stop_logman.yml
   - Stops the logmane tracing on the machine.
-If the job was canceled or failed then these ETL logs are published as artifacts.
+  - If the job was canceled or failed then these ETL logs are published as artifacts.
+  - Requires the path to this repository root.
 - dump_drive_usage_on_failure.yml
   - For a given drive (default c), dump the largest directories/files recursively when they are at least a certain size (1GB by default) and down to a certain depth (6 by default).
-Run only when the job failed.
+  - Run only when the job failed.

 ## How to Consume